Fowlerville girls basketball edges Mason

 Ollie Updike had 12 points and Elie Smith added 11 points for Fowlerville, which improved to 6-2.

-“Psychologically, I think (this win) was very important,” Fowlerville coach Nick Douglass said..
+“Psychologically, I think (this win) was very important,” Fowlerville coach Nick Douglass said.
 “In the grand scheme of things, it’s just one game out of 20 or more.
-I think psychologically for the kids – we let one get away a couple weeks back and then we had a barn burner here with Haslett.
+I think psychologically for the kids – we let one get away a couple weeks back and then we had a barnburner here with Haslett.
 We really worked on some things over break.
 Instead of preparing for an opponent, we needed to get better at some things and it showed with our defense.”

 Audrey Wassner had 14 points – all in the final quarter – and Autumn Kissman scored 11 points for Mason (4-2).

-Fowlerville led by 10 after three quarters, but Mason stormed back behind Wassner’s strong long range shooting Wassner hit four 3s in the fourth quarter, including one with just over two minutes remaining that knotted the score at 38.
+Fowlerville led by 10 after three quarters, but Mason stormed back behind Wassner’s strong long-range shooting.
+Wassner hit four 3s in the fourth quarter, including one with just over two minutes remaining that knotted the score at 38.

 The teams traded points over the next minute before Jarvis delivered in the final 40 seconds.
 Off an in-bounds play following a timeout, she received the ball from Smith and made a driving layup that gave the Gladiators the lead for good.
 She then made 3 of 4 shots from the free-throw line in the final 18 seconds to help close out the win for Fowlerville.